ksaaskil/django-rbac/article.md

     name = 'rbac.core'
 ```

-Now let's set everything up to make our first test request to endpoint `GET /`.
+Now let's set everything up for our first endpoint `GET /`.
 Here's a simple view for the app:

 ```python
 # rbac/core/views.py